tellery/website/docs/what-is-tellery.md

 # What is Tellery?

-Tellery helps you organize your ad-hoc analyses and then narrate them in one place.
+Tellery helps data teams organize ad-hoc analyses and narrate them in one place.

 Tellery brings all of your words and data into one flexible surface: